FurrFox/FurrFox/README.md

-- Hi, I’m @FurrFox
+- Hi, I’m James
-- I’m interested in Computers
+- I’m interested in Computers and I'm a furry
 - My discord is JAMEZ WULF#2106

 <!---